technology-toolbox/Notebook/Infrastructure/EXT-APP02A - Windows Server 2012 R2.md

 > **Important**
 >
 > Wait for the prerequisites to be installed.
+When prompted, restart the server to continue the installation.

 ```PowerShell
 Remove-Item "C:\NotBackedUp\Temp\PrerequisiteInstallerFiles_SP1" -Recurse